Squiblydoo/debloat/README.md

 Some technical information will be printed to the scrolling textbox and the file without bloat will be written to the directory the file was pulled from.
 Sound easy?
 It is!

-Processing files will take a few seconds.
+Processing files will take a few seconds.<br>
 ![image](https://github.com/Squiblydoo/debloat/assets/77356206/1c56f677-e209-4a0f-8c35-c1905165a082)